-The best Father's Day gifts for new dads | Engadget
+The best gifts for new dads | Engadget

 Sonos Roam

 Sonos' most portable speaker is an excellent choice for new parents, especially if they’ve already bought into the Sonos ecosystem.
 It's small enough to throw in a bag, giving new parents a way to play some tunes during a picnic.
 It relies on Bluetooth, so pretty much any device can connect to it.
 But the best part is that it also works over Wi-Fi with an existing Sonos setup.
 So if you start playing some songs on your larger Sonos speakers, you can easily pipe that over to the Roam and bring it to your backyard.
-And since it's from a brand that's known for excellent sound quality, you can expect everything to be much richer than any cheap Bluetooth speaker options.
+And since it's from a brand that's known for excellent sound quality, you can expect everything to be much richer than other cheap Bluetooth speakers.Buy Roam at Sonos - $179

-The Apple Watch is great for working out — but it can also be a secret weapon for new parents.
+The Apple Watch is great for working out — but it can also be a handy tool for new parents.
 It's a simple way to keep tabs on texts and other notifications when your hands are full with a baby or baby-related ephemera.
 It lets you start and stop podcasts when you can't reach your phone.
 And — here's the kicker — it's also a perfect way to distract youngins and de-escalate shouting matches.
 It turns out, having a tiny screen on your wrist that can display photos is pretty useful!
 And it's also a relatively safe device for babies to fiddle with, thanks to its touchscreen.
-(Of course, you can take your pick of any competing smartwatch for Android users, but we'd recommend Samsung's Galaxy Watch 3.)
+(Of course, you can take your pick of any competing smartwatch for Android users, but we'd recommend Samsung's Galaxy Watch 4.)Buy Apple Watch Series 7 at Amazon - $399 Buy Galaxy Watch 4 at Amazon - $250

-GoPro Hero9 Black
+GoPro Hero10 Black

 Theragun Mini

-Comixology gift card
+Comixology

 Fisher Price Laugh and Learn Game controller